nebari-dev/nebari-docs/docs/docs/faq.md

 conda config --set changeps1 true
 ```

-### What if a user wants to use the QHub server to compute a new pinned environment, which the user serves via the `qhub_config.yml`?
+### What if a user wants to use the Nebari server to compute a new pinned environment, which the user serves via the `qhub_config.yml`?

-If the user needs to solve a conda env on a QHub server, they need to specify the prefix.
-For example, `conda env create -f env_test.yml --prefix/tmp/test-env` where `test-env` is
-the env name.
-It's not recommended, but there are valid use cases of this operation.
+If the user needs to solve a conda env on a Nebari server, they'll need to specify the prefix.
+For example, `conda env create -f env_test.yml --prefix/tmp/test-env` where `test-env` is the env name.
+This is not recommended, but there are valid use cases of this operation.